Introduction to Greece

 On the beautiful Epiros Coast, Sivota is a mainland destination with the charm of an island.
 For beaches, you’re spoilt for choice or swap seascapes for the spectacular Vikos Gorge and the dramatic monasteries of Meteora, before returning to the gentle buzz of the waterfront tavernas for dinner.

 Known as The Garden of the Levant, the Greek Island of Zakynthos is renowned for its stunning scenery and family-friendly appeal.
-With magnificent sea views set against a landscape of almond, cypress and citrus groves, visitors can discover forgotten monasteries and ruins and sample authentic Greek cuisine and local wine.
+With magnificent sea views set against a landscape of olive, cypress and citrus groves, visitors can discover forgotten monasteries and ruins and sample authentic Greek cuisine and local wine.